 As part of the DLCC's recycling program, all waste is collected at stations throughout the building and brought to a single point, where it is stored and sorted.
 This practice ensures that waste diversion tracking remains accurate, and that no waste leaves the building in uncontrolled methods.
-Almost all recycling companies that the DLCC works with have local Pittsburgh locations, reducing the transportation costs associated with recycling activities.
+All recycling companies that the DLCC works with have local Pittsburgh locations, reducing the transportation costs associated with recycling activities.
+Waste is transported no more than 12 miles away for processing.

-A per-attendee intensity measurement is used because it is easily quantifiable; it is recognized, however, that this is an imperfect measure that does not take into account weather, event volume, type, schedule, size and needs of attendees and event planners, or number of visits.
+38 A per-attendee intensity measurement is used because it is easily quantifiable; it is recognized, however, that this is an imperfect measure that does not take into account weather, event volume, type, schedule, size and needs of attendees and event planners or number of visits.

-2 See the David L. Lawrence Convention Center: A Building in Operation [BiO] Case Study, Section 2.2 Benchmarking | External for the determination of the 2009 external benchmarks.
+39 See the David L. Lawrence Convention Center: A Building in Operation [BiO] Case Study (2011), Section 2.2 Benchmarking | External for the determination of the 2009 external benchmarks.

 After sorting, materials such as paper and aluminum are sent to a local sorting and recycling facility (currently a facility owned by Waste Management).
-Large carpet scraps and surplus building supplies are regularly donated to Construction Junction, a nearby reuse center, and Habitat for Humanity, while furniture and other smaller durable goods such as computers and monitors are typically either donated or included in the internal reuse program.
+Large carpet scraps and surplus building supplies are regularly donated to Construction Junction, a nearby reuse center, and Habitat for Humanity, while furniture and other smaller durable goods such as computers and monitors are typically either donated or recycled through Evolution E-cycling.
 Wood pallets are collected in a designated area and picked up by Largent, a local company that reuses the pallets.
-Food scraps and landscaping waste are sent to AgRecycle, a Pittsburgh-based organic composting facility.
+Food scraps and landscaping waste are sent to AgRecycle, a Pittsburgh-based composting facility.
 Because AgRecycle is capable of composting food-contaminated paper and cardboard in addition to organic materials, items such as disposable coffee cups which would otherwise be sent to landfills are also diverted.
 All small electronic items and batteries are collected in the East Lobby and recycled by Batteries Plus, while lamps are collected by the building's electricians and recycled by Scott Electric.
 Lastly, surplus prepared food is donated to the Greater Pittsburgh Community Food Bank and Jubilee Soup Kitchen, and used cooking oil is donated to New Market Waste Solutions to be converted to biofuel.

-Although source reduction measures and capture rates have consistently improved since the recycling program's inception, the greatest single contributing factor to diversion rates at the DLCC has been the addition of composting in 2008.
-496 tons of organic waste have been composted, accounting for 32% of all waste diverted since 2008.
-Based upon this program's performance, the DLCC has set a goal of a minimum 50% annual average diversion rate, which it has met for the past six years.
-Beginning in 2013, the waste stream data includes waste from the SEA Office.
+Although source reduction measures and capture rates have consistently improved since the waste diversion program's inception, the greatest single contributing factor to diversion rates at the DLCC has been the addition of composting in 2008.
+545 tons of organic waste has been composted, accounting for 35% of all waste diverted since 2008.
+Based upon this program's performance, the DLCC has set a goal of a minimum 50% annual average diversion rate, which it has met for the past seven years.

 Achieving this goal requires careful planning on both sides of the client-facility relationship, as diversion rates are highly dependent on the volume and type of waste generated at each event.
-Waste-intensive public shows and trade shows with unusual waste streams pose the greatest challenges to the recycling program.
+Waste-intensive public shows and trade shows with unusual waste streams pose the greatest challenges to the waste diversion program.
 Proper planning for diversion methods and for adequate labor is required.
 In particular, any strategies for diverting or donating unusual event-specific materials must be considered prior to the event in order to be successful.

 Meetings and conferences typically produce a more manageable waste stream in terms of volume and content so that diversion rates well above the average can easily be reached.
-Attendee buy-in has a large impact on the success of the recycling program.
+Attendee buy-in has a large impact on the success of the waste diversion program.
 Proper identification and sorting of recyclable goods by building occupants facilitates higher diversion rates by reducing the labor needed to re-sort recycling after collection.

-2014 DIVERSION PERFORMANCE
+2015 DIVERSION PERFORMANCE